 Source: British Thoracic Society

-The normal range is calculated by the spirometer based on your height, age, gender and ethnicity.
+The normal range is calculated by the spirometer based on your height, age, sex and ethnicity.
 If your lungs and airways are healthy, you can blow out most of your breath in the first second.
 This pattern tells your doctor that your spirometry test is normal when compared to the expected results for you.